Terms and conditions

 4. Quote/service acceptance

-Accepting a quote or our prices stated is granted when you purchase a service from Ray Pastoors.
+Accepting our quote or prices is granted when you purchase a service from Ray Pastoors.
 All items and services must be paid in Australian Dollars (AUD).
-Australian clients will be required to pay Goods & Services Tax (GST).
-Projects under $3000 will require a full payment to commence the work.
-For projects exceeding $3000, a 60% deposit is required to secure the work and resources needed.
+Projects under $ 3,000 will require full payment to commence work.
+For projects exceeding $ 3,000, a 60% deposit is required to secure the work and necessary resources.
 The remaining is to be paid upon the completion of the work.
-The work will not take place until the payment threshold has been reached.
+The work will not commence until the payment threshold has been met.
 A project or its items may be paused, withheld or cancelled if payment is not received within the agreed timeframes.

 5. Changes of work

-All additional changes to the original scope of work may result in an additional charge.
+Any additional changes to the original scope of work may incur an extra charge.
 You will be advised of this.

 6. Expectations of you

 We expect you to work with us to achieve the desired results of your project.
-That includes but is not limited to, providing access and being available to provide timely feedback.
+That includes, but is not limited to, providing access and being available to provide timely feedback.
 You also agree to check for any errors or bugs.
 While we take care to ensure our work is error-free, it is your responsibility to notify us of any errors or omissions before the finalisation of your project.
-Notifying us of an error or omission after the closure of your project will incur a separate fee.
+Notifying us of an error or omission after your project has closed will incur a separate fee.

 7. Self-promotion

-You explicitly grant permission for us to use the work or final components for self-promotion, for example, through email marketing, social media, a website, or other means of communication.
+You explicitly grant permission for us to use the work or its final components for self-promotion, such as through email marketing, social media, a website, or other means of communication.

 8. Confidentiality

 We respect your privacy.
-All information is provided to us solely to complete the work.
+All information is provided to us solely for the purpose of completing the work.
 We will not pass on your sensitive information to any

-third party outside of this work except if required by law.
-You may receive updates from us directly on new resources, news, or offers sent to your email address.
+third party outside of this work, except if required by law.
+You may receive updates from us directly, including new resources, news, and offers, sent to your email address.
 You can unsubscribe anytime if you no longer wish to receive these communications.
 We adhere to the Australian Privacy Principles of the Privacy Act 1988 (Cth).

 9. Invoices and payment

 Invoices are to be paid in Australian Dollars (AUD).
 Payment is accepted by credit card using Stripe or via bank transfer.
 Invoices are due within 7 days from the issue date or at the point of purchase.
-If an invoice is not paid by the due date, a 10% late payment fee will apply to the total invoice amount per 28 days the invoice is late.
-If the invoice is not paid within 4 weeks or there is no reply, we reserve the right to unschedule the work and warrant using a debt collection service or agency.
+If an invoice is not paid by the due date, a 10% late payment fee will be applied to the total invoice amount for each 28 days the invoice is late.
+If the invoice is not paid within four weeks or there is no response, we reserve the right to reschedule the work and utilise a debt collection service or agency.
 We will terminate the project if no negotiation is made within 60 days and no payment is received.
-Failure to make timely payments may result in your business or being listed with a credit default, which may affect your credit score for up to 5 years.
+Failure to make timely payments may result in your business being listed as a credit default, which can negatively impact your credit score for up to 5 years.

 10. Consultations

 Unless agreed upon otherwise, any consultation is charged at the hourly rate displayed on our website, form or invoice.
-Services based on training or requiring a recording will be subject to a higher charge.
-Phone or video calls made to us or our team are charged for.
+Services based on training or requiring a recording will incur a higher charge.
+Phone or video calls made to us or our team are subject to charges.

 We reserve the right to withdraw any services at any time with a full or partial refund of your deposit.